ScienceParkStudyGroup/microbiome-lesson/_episodes/01-introduction.md

 ## 4. Strategy
 We want to assess if there is any difference between bacterial communities within biofilms harvested in the upper (*Cleron*) and in the downstream (*Parcey*) area of the Loue River and over time during the summer 2012 (*i.e.* *July*, *August* and *September*).
 We will follow the following strategy:
-  - Explore the data sets and check data properties (such as sparsity).
+  - Explore the data sets and check data properties (sparsity and sequencing depth).
   - Define, calculate and interpret alpha-diversity (*i.e.* Richness, Choa1, Evenness and Shannon indices).
   - Filter the data and normalize the data by sample (*i.e.* correction for library size).
   - Explore the beta-diversity using Principal Covariates Analysis (PCoA) and perform statistical tests to test differences among treatments.